-- Pour the batter into the tin and smooth the top.
+- Pour the batter into the loaf moulds or cake tin and smooth the tops.

-- Slice the extra banana and use to decorate the top of the batter.
+- Thinly slice the extra banana and use to decorate the top of the cake batter.

-- Bake for 30 to 40 minutes or until a skewer inserted into the centre comes out clean and the top springs back to the touch.
+- Bake for about 20 minutes (mini loaves) up to about 40 minutes for a tray-cake, or until a skewer inserted into the centre comes out clean and the top springs back to the touch.

-- Remove from the oven and cool in the tin for about 10 minutes before turning out onto a wire rack to cool.
+- Remove from the oven and cool in the moulds for 5 to 10 minutes before turning out onto a wire rack to cool.